Troubleshoot user visits

 Check whether your website uses an intermediate server

 Using intermediate servers between users and Coveo UA, such as a proxy server, can cause inconsistencies in the visit tracking process.
+A user’s request may be altered or anonymized before it reaches the website, which can impact the accuracy of the visit data.

-Tracking issues across different website sections
+Tracking issues across subdomains

-cookie is set on the whole website domain
+cookie is set

 If your cookie storage medium isn’t resilient to changes in the domain name, you may lose track of your user visits when they move from one section to another.